tru0067/verdurous/README.md

 ### Files

 ##### `dark/vim.vim`
-The verdurous colorscheme for vim.
+The verdurous-dark colorscheme for vim.
 Use `set termguicolors` in your `.vimrc` to use this theme out of the box.
 Otherwise, you can use verdurous' 16 color palette with your terminal emulator of choice.

+##### `dark/alacritty.yml`
+The verdurous-dark colorscheme for alacritty.

-##### `deploy_nvim.sh`
+##### `deploy.sh`
-A small shell script that will create a skeleton `~/.config/nvim/colors/verdurous.vim` that will simply source `~/verdurous/verdurous.vim`.
-One can then add any of their own changes to the system's file.
+A small shell script that will create a skeleton config files in `~/.config/nvim/colors/` and `~/.config/alacritty/` that will simply source the files in this repo.
+One can then add any of their own changes to the system's files.

 Note that this assumes that you've put this repo in your home folder.